ambar265/many-models-azureml/README.md

-# Customer Many Models Forecasting with Azure Machine Learning
+# Custom Many Models Forecasting with Azure Machine Learning

 ## Overview
  Training, deployment, and inference of a high volume of machine learning models is a common use case.
 One example of this scenario is forecasting, where an organization creates hundres of thousands or millions of independent models to predict volumes or revenues at a hyper-specific level.